 Proposer

-Propos ed ambulance rates
+Dranas and ambulance rates

-ed difficultive rates
+Propose ed ambulance rates

 Base Rate

 Night charge

 Oxygen

 Mileage

-Technology and Equipmen nt Upgrade Fund \$1.00 per mile
+Technology and Equipme nt Upgrade Fund \$1.00 per mile

-Attach a list of any oth er specific charges μ proposed.
+Attach a list of any oth er specific charges p roposed.

 Medicare

-Do you accept Medicare e assignment?
+Do you accept Medicar e assignment?
 Yes No

 Definition: Reference: HCFA - 460 form

-Meaning of Assignm Part B payment mea assignment, the app for the service cover ns requesting direct F roved charge, determ ed under Part B. The er Agreement this proposal, accepting ass art B payment from the Me ined by the Medicare carrie participant shall not collect services more than the appl edicare program.
-Under an er, shall be the full charge from the beneficiary or
+Meaning of Assignment B payment meansignment, the appropriate coverage of the service coverage. ans requesting direct Paperson or Paperson er Agreement this proposal, accepting assert B payment from the Me ned by the Medicare carrie participant shall not collect services more than the a dicare program.
+Under an er, shall be the full charge ct from the beneficiary or

 Date

 Responding organization

-By: Signature (authorized representative)
+By: Signature (au thorized representative)

 Name (printed)

 Title